covia-ai/covia/docs/white-paper.md

 - Create immutable, public provenance records
 - Register venues to establish a public root of trust
 - Accept payments in tokens, e.g. pre-payment for metered services
+- Allow for decentralised governance mechanisms, such as dispute arbitration

-The Covia Token is a CAD29 fungible token running on the Convex main network.
+The Covia Token is a CAD29 fungible token running on the Convex protonet / main network.
 The lattice technology powering Convex makes it extremely well suited as the basis for a decentralised data economy.